wp-plugins/app-store-assistant/readme.txt

 * Added: Option to add a position number for the results from a ATOM feed [Thanks 2020media]

 == Changelog ==

+= 6.2.1 =
+* Updated: Apple's RSS generator is now at https://rss.itunes.apple.com/
+* Fixed: Issue with Display element without accordian was not respecting setting [Thanks Aslan Guseinov & broetchen]
+* Fixed: 'No Featured Image Found' was not displaying properly when adding Featured Images [Thanks doone]

 = 6.2.0 =
 * Added: You can now display elements in an open/closable accordion view